How and when to apply

 - Applying through the official PhD admissions process (recommended).
 This typically begins in the first part of January when the PhD topics for the upcoming academic year are published on our website.
 Applications for interviews with principal investigators are submitted in the course of January and February.
-Interviews are then conducted in mid-March.
+Interviews are then conducted in mid-March – in 2021, all interviews will be online.
 The advantage to the official admissions process is that it lets you address multiple principal investigators at once, thus improving your chances of admission.
-Moreover, IOCB awards the top five candidates with an annual PhD stipend of CZK 25,000 per month.

 - You may also contact the principal investigator of your choice directly and make individual arrangements with him or her.